-2.1 Coordinate open space protection measures with efforts to protect the Town's groundwater supply for current and future needs;

-- 2.2 Coordinate open space protection measures with efforts to protect wildlife habitat and augment the Town's green spaces and corridors; - 2.3 Coordinate open space protection measures with efforts to protect fresh and marine wetlands and surface waters; - 2.4 Promote local efforts to protect land available for farming in balance with groundwater protection, and to support market development of locally grown produce.
+- 2.1 Coordinate open space protection measures with efforts to protect the Town's groundwater supply for current and future needs. - 2.2 Coordinate open space protection measures with efforts to protect wildlife habitat and augment the Town's green spaces and corridors. - 2.3 Coordinate open space protection measures with efforts to protect fresh and marine wetlands and surface waters. - 2.4 Preserve opportunities to protect land available for farming in balance with groundwater protection, and to support market development of locally grown produce.